Fried Ravioli

 How to Make Fried Ravioli in an Air Fryer Instead

 Preheat your air fryer to 400°F. Prepare the ravioli as before: coat each one in flour, dip in beaten eggs, and then press into the breadcrumb and parmesan mixture.
-After coating the ravioli, brush both sides lightly with olive oil to help them crisp up in the air fryer.

 Place the ravioli in a single layer in the air fryer basket, ensuring they don’t overlap.
 Depending on your air fryer’s size, you may need to cook in batches.
-Air fry at 400°F for 6-8 minutes total, flipping them halfway through until both sides are crispy and golden brown.

 Once done, transfer the ravioli to a wire rack to cool slightly.
 Serve warm with a sprinkle of parsley and marinara sauce for dipping.

-Can I make fried ravioli ahead of time and freeze them?
+Can I Make Fried Ravioli Ahead of time and freeze them?

 Yes, this is a great recipe to make ahead of time and freeze.
 Allow the ravioli to cool completely before placing them in a single layer on a baking tray.
 Freeze for 1 hour before storing them in a resealable plastic bag, and pull them out when you need an appetizer fast.
 Reheat in the air fryer at 325°F and cook for 10-12 minutes, or preheat your oven to 350° and cook for 15-20 minutes.
 Serve with parmesan cheese and marinara sauce.